eespinoza1/eespinoza1/README.md

 <img width="40%" align="right" alt="Github" src="https://media.giphy.com/media/fmkYSBlJt3XjNF6p9c/giphy.gif" />
 <br>
 <p aligh="justify">
-Full Stack Developer.
+Full Stack Web Developer.
  I am a public accountant and a former senior auditor at a bank, where I gained extensive experience in managing databases and generating reports.
 I have a strong passion for software development and always prioritize the responsible use of information.
+As a professional, I am constantly learning and adopting best practices to enhance my problem-solving skills.
+I take great pleasure in exploring new technologies, standards, and methods that enable me to develop modern and robust applications.

 Additionally, I have worked as a community manager, overseeing the tracking of advertising campaign statistics on platforms such as Facebook Ads and Google Ads for multiple companies.

-As a professional, I am constantly learning and adopting best practices to enhance my problem-solving skills.
-I take great pleasure in exploring new technologies, standards, and methods that enable me to develop modern and robust applications."

-Overall, your writing is clear and concise, conveying your background in accounting, database management, and software development.
-The revised version maintains the original content while improving the language flow and grammar.

 📄 Please see my [resume](https://drive.google.com/drive/folders/1hug_KW2Z7iW38aYUmOS2nfc9_YVLtRZx?usp=sharing) for more details about me.
 I am open to comments and suggestions!